Sargundi

 Sargundi is a village in Jalandhar district of Punjab State, India.
 It is located 3.8 km (walking distance) from postal head office in Goraya, 16.8 km from Phillaur, 38 km from district headquarter Jalandhar and 126 km from state capital Chandigarh.
 The village is administrated by a sarpanch who is an elected representative of village as per Panchayati raj.

 Transport

 Goraya railway station is the nearest train station; however, Phillaur Junction train station is 16.2 km away from the village.
 The village is 45 km away from domestic airport in Ludhiana and the nearest international airport is located in Chandigarh also Sri Guru Ram Dass Jee International Airport is the second nearest airport which is 131 km away in Amritsar.

 Population

 Today Sargundi village is known for tayi bachni Sargundi village.
 In 2022 the total population of Sargundi village is about 3000 people.

 Youngsters Achievements

 Today Sargundi village 21st-century youngsters are well-educated.
 They have achieved many goals in life that's why villagers feel proud of the latest generation.
-One of the highest educated boy Deepak Dablar graduated BSCIT from Lovely University and now doing a job in UK IT Company (multichannel creative) position as an SEO Manager.
+One of the highest educated boys Deepak Dablar passed BSCIT from Lovely University and now doing a job with a United kingdom IT Company (multichannel creative) as an SEO Manager.
 Sargundi villagers feel proud.